cheyrou23/using-cloud/help for end users/Using Smartsheet securely.md

-**Using Smartsheet**
+## Using Smartsheet

 As a government user you share the responsibility to keep information safe and to work securely.
 This guidance will help you use Smartsheet securely.

 Smartsheet is a web-based project and task management tool that lets you assign work to teams or people and track progress in real time.

-**Securing your account**
+### Securing your account

 Secure your Smartsheet account by using:

 - a password made up of [3 random words](https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0)
 - a secure (HTTPS) connection (ensure this by using a [modern browser](https://whatbrowser.org) or a [Smartsheet mobile app](https://www.smartsheet.com/product-tour/mobile))

-If you use Office 365 or G Suite, or another service that help you to login to applications, ask your IT team if they can connect it to Smartsheet.
+If you use Office 365 or G Suite, or another service that helps you to login to applications, ask your IT team if they can connect it to Smartsheet.
 Use two factor authentication in that service if available.

 Contact your Smartsheet administrator if you:

 - think someone may have accessed your account
 - lose a device that can access your Smartsheet account (you should also [change your password](https://help.smartsheet.com/articles/1987699-changing-resetting-your-password))

-**Protecting your data**
+### Protecting your data

 To protect your data when using Smartsheet, make sure you: